markyoder/wasp_clone/wasphalite/README.md

 3. etc.

 If an attribute is an array of data, a 0-based index can be used to access the data element.
-Given data of :
+Given data of
 ```
 'array':["ted","fred",7, 3.14159 ]
 ```
-The following attribute patterns are legal:
+the following attribute patterns are legal:

 1. `array[0]` - "ted"
 2. `array[1]` - "fred"